Protecting your baby against hepatitis B at birth

 What is hepatitis B?

 Hepatitis B is a virus that attacks the liver.
-When babies get infected with hepatitis B, the virus is very likely to stay in the body forever.
-If the virus stays in the body for a long time, it can cause serious disease including permanent liver damage (cirrhosis).
-Hepatitis B is also one of the main causes of liver cancer, which can be fatal.
-This is why getting protection with the vaccine at a young age is important.
+When babies get infected, the virus usually stays in their body for life.
+Over time, this can cause serious health problems such as permanent liver damage (cirrhosis).
+Hepatitis B is also a main cause of liver cancer, which can be fatal.
+That is why it is important to get protection from the vaccine at a young age.

 Who should get the hepatitis B vaccine at birth?

-The hepatitis B vaccine is given to a baby at birth if their mother has hepatitis B, or is at high risk of hepatitis B infection.
-A baby who has a household member or caregiver with hepatitis B should also get the vaccine at birth.
-For a list of those who are at higher risk of hepatitis B infection, see HealthLinkBC File #25a Hepatitis B vaccine.
+Babies receive the hepatitis B vaccine at birth if their mother has hepatitis B or is at high risk of infection.
+A baby should also get the vaccine at birth if a household member or caregiver has hepatitis B. For a list of those who are at higher risk of hepatitis B infection, visit HealthLinkBC File #25a Hepatitis B vaccine.

 How is a baby protected against hepatitis B at birth?

 After birth, the baby will receive 3 more doses of hepatitis B vaccine at 2, 4 and 6 months of age.
-These are given at the same time as other childhood vaccines.
-For more information, see HealthLinkBC File #105 Diphtheria, tetanus, pertussis, hepatitis b, polio and haemophilus influenzae type b (DTaP-HB-IPV-Hib) vaccine.
+These doses are given along with other routine childhood vaccines.
+For more information, visit HealthLinkBC File #105 Diphtheria, tetanus, pertussis, hepatitis B, polio and Haemophilus influenzae type b (DTaP-HB-IPV-Hib) vaccine.

-Babies immunized at birth need to have a blood test 4 weeks after their last dose of hepatitis B vaccine to make sure the vaccine has protected them.
+Babies immunized at birth need to have a blood test 4 weeks after their last dose of hepatitis B vaccine to make sure they are protected.

 Some babies who received hepatitis B vaccine at birth may be on a different immunization schedule.
-If you are unsure when your baby should be immunized or tested, speak with your health care provider.
-It is important to keep a record of all immunizations received.
+If you are unsure when your baby should get immunized or tested, talk to your health care provider.
+It is important to keep a record of all immunizations your baby receives.

-For more information on hepatitis B immune globulin or the hepatitis B infant vaccine see HealthlinkBC File #25b Hepatitis B immune Globulin and HealthLinkBC File #25c Hepatitis B infant vaccine.
+For more information on hepatitis B immune globulin or the hepatitis B infant vaccine visit HealthlinkBC File #25b Hepatitis B immune globulin and HealthLinkBC File #25c Hepatitis B infant vaccine.

 What are the benefits of the hepatitis B vaccine?

-The hepatitis B vaccine is the best way to protect your child against hepatitis B and its complications.
-Complications include permanent liver damage, which can lead to liver cancer and death.
+The hepatitis B vaccine is the best way to protect your child from hepatitis B and its complications, including permanent liver damage, liver cancer and death.

 When you get your child immunized, you help protect others as well.